Serve this delicious egg bake recipe for brunch. Combine toast, sausage, tomatoes, and eggs for a one-pan breakfast that’s filling and delicious.

 Easter morning is second only to Christmas morning when it comes to the level of chaos happening at a very early time.
-The kids are crazily running around looking for Easter baskets and eggs and I’m trying to get coffee and breakfast going.
-I always try to plan a breakfast dish that I can prep ahead of time and this year, I’m making an egg bake
+The kids are crazily running around looking for Easter baskets and eggs.
+Plan a breakfast dish that you can prep ahead of time and make this Tuscan sourdough egg bake.

 Cook the sausage in a large skillet and then remove it to a baking dish.
 Use the same skillet to toast the bread cubes.
 They should be a nice brown.
 Once the bread cubes are toasted, remove them to the baking dish with the sausage.
 Put the skillet back on the stove and prepare the tomato sauce.